money-on-chain/main-RBTC-contract/integration-to-MOC-platform.md

 #### Commissions

 The redeemDocRequest operation has no commissions, but when the settlement runs, the total amount of redeem requests will be used to pay the commission, this part is a percentage of the previous part.
-The exact percentage is established in the variable **commissionRate** of the contract **MocInrate**.
-The current value is 0.001 and can be queried through the `getCommissionRate()` function since this parameter is public (note that this parameter when queried through that method also has an accuracy of 18 decimal places, that is, a 1 \ \* 10 ^ 15 in those parameters means that 0.1% is charged as commission).
+The commission fees are explained in [this](#commission-fees-values) section.

 ### Redeeming DOCs on Settlement: alterRedeemRequestAmount